Nexmo/verify-android-sdk/VerifySample_PushEnabled/The Verify SDK PUSH Enabled Sample App.md

     public static final String PushSenderID = "YourSenderID";
 ```

 **Note**: Normally *PushSenderId* is your project ID supplied by Google.
 It is used as the GCM sender ID, all GCM registration token logic is handled in this sample.
 However, for this sample you can use the following *PushSenderId* : *919459387407*.
-To do this, contact Nexmo Customer Suppor tand ask them to set the Push server API key value to 'AIzaSyAX5gR5ccrhN8WmDybuwV1LEJdELFAYVIM' when you create your configuration in the Nexmo Dashboard.
+To do this, contact Nexmo Customer Support and ask them to set the Push server API key value to 'AIzaSyAX5gR5ccrhN8WmDybuwV1LEJdELFAYVIM' when you create your configuration in the Nexmo Dashboard.

 **Note**: this is a sample, you should persist this information on your App.